 Crisis communication isn’t one way.
 In those situations where there are potential threats to safety, it’s essential your staff are not only able to get in touch with managers, but that your crisis team can get instant status visibility and identify those who may be at risk.
 The ability to send a mass communication along multiple channels simultaneously and understand who has received, read, and acknowledged it is vital.

 Interact Broadcasts is designed to facilitate emergency communication efficiently when it matters.
-Compose a single message within your intranet and instantly distribute it via SMS, mobile app push notification, email, an intranet blocking notification, and/or a display banner.
+Compose a single message within your intranet and instantly distribute it via SMS, email, an intranet blocking notification, and/or a display banner.
 Staff are prompted to confirm receipt, giving your crisis team all the information they need.

 Step 6: Get safety and emergency protocols in place

 Those pesky policies aren’t just a legal requirement.
 Ensuring staff are informed and understand their responsibilities not just during a crisis, but in their day-to-day roles, can help manage incidents far more effectively.
 These should cover everything from travel safety to response protocol during adverse weather or a fire.

 Make them accessible, visible, and easy to find.
 Establish regular review timescales to keep them up-to-date and consider how you’ll ensure staff read them.
 Including them during onboarding is common, but regular training or awareness days with quizzes or polls can help keep the information front-of-mind.

 You may not know what crisis is going to hit, but you can ensure you’re covered for that dreaded ‘grey area’ period before you have all the facts to release a statement or response.
 Holding statements and templates can be modified and released quickly when needed.

 We have deployed our crisis response plan, which places the highest priority on the safety and wellbeing of our staff and customers.
 We will release more information and updates via [X channels] as soon as possible.